gpteamofficial/vopk/README.md

-# APKG — The GP Team Unified Package Manager
+# APKG — The Unified Package Manager

 **APKG** is a cross-distribution, production-ready **unified package manager** built and maintained by the **GP Team**.
 It provides **one CLI** for all major Linux distributions — with identical commands, identical options, and predictable behavior everywhere.